Chembai: Performing ability and style

-Other stalwarts have admired the strengths in Chembai's singing.
-For instance, upon witnessing that Chembai was able to sing three major concerts in a single day, Sangeetha Kalanidhi G. N. Balasubramaniam is said to have remarked "These are not ordinary men.
+Other stalwarts have admired the strengths of Chembai's singing.
+For instance, upon witnessing that Chembai was able to sing three major concerts in a single day, G. N. Balasubramaniam is said to have remarked "These are not ordinary men.
 These are the Asuras of the music field.
 If I sing one concert, I need to rest the whole of next day".
 Legendary percussionist Pudukkottai Dakshinamurthy Pillai would call him "Laya Brahma" for his impeccable grasp of tala and laya.
-Sangeetha Kalanidhi K. V. Narayanaswamy has also remarked on Chembai's ability to hold notes aligned perfectly to sruti for extended intervals of time.
+K. V. Narayanaswamy has also remarked on Chembai's ability to hold notes aligned perfectly to sruti for extended intervals of time.

 Disciples

-Chembai had many students, including K. J. Yesudas and many noted musicians like Sangeetha Kalanidhi T. V. Gopalakrishnan, P. Leela, and the Jaya-Vijaya twins, Kudumaru Venkataraman, Paramasivan Bhagavathar and others.
+Chembai had many students, including K. J. Yesudas and many noted musicians like T. V. Gopalakrishnan, P. Leela, and the Jaya-Vijaya twins, Kudumaru Venkataraman, Paramasivan Bhagavathar and others.

 Death

 Chembai died suddenly on 16 October 1974, aged 78, of a cardiac arrest.
-Shortly before that, he performed his last concert at Poozhikkunnu Sreekrishna temple in Ottapalam (the venue of his first concert), and concluded the concert with his favourite song "Karuna Cheivan Endu Thamasam Krishna" (Why is there so much delay in conferring your mercy, Krishna?).
+Shortly before that, he performed his last concert at Poozhikunnu Sri Krishna temple in Ottapalam (the venue of his first concert), and concluded the concert with his favourite song "Karuna Cheyvan Enthu Thamasam Krishna?"
+(Why is there so much delay in conferring your mercy, Krishna?).
 He was talking to his disciple Olappamanna Vasudevan Namboothiripad when he suddenly collapsed and died.
 His nephew said he had always spoken about an easy death, and had attained it.
 He was cremated in his birth village.
 He was survived by his wife and daughter, both of them who died later.
-The Govt.
-Musical College in Palakkad was renamed as 'Chembai Memorial Govt' Musical College' in his memory.
+The government music college in Palakkad was renamed to Chembai Memorial Government Music College in his memory.